giordano/AstroLib.jl/docs/utils.rst

 juldate
 ~~~~~~~

-.. function:: juldate(date::DateTime) -> Float64
+.. function:: juldate(date::DateTime) -> reduced_julia_days

 Purpose
 '''''''

-Convert from calendar to Reduced Julian Date.
+Convert from calendar to Reduced Julian Days.

 Explanation
 '''''''''''

 Julian Day Number is a count of days elapsed since Greenwich mean noon
 on 1 January 4713 B.C.
-The Julian Date is the Julian day number followed
+Julian Days are the number of Julian days
-by the fraction of the day elapsed since the preceding noon.
+followed by the fraction of the day elapsed since the preceding noon.

 This function takes the given ``date`` and returns the number of Julian
-calendar days since epoch ``1858-11-16T12:00:00`` (Reduced Julian Date =
+calendar days since epoch ``1858-11-16T12:00:00`` (Reduced Julian Days =
-Julian Date - 2400000).
+Julian Days - 2400000).

 Argument
 ''''''''